What is the title of the degree?

 Could I visit classes before I enroll in order to observe?

 Yes.
-Please contact Graduate and Adult Enrollment at 412-392-3908 in order to reserve a seat for your classroom visit.
+Please contact the Office of Graduate Admission at 412-392-3908 in order to reserve a seat for your classroom visit.

 How do I apply?

 Use the online graduate application.
 The fee is waived for online applicants.
 When your application is received by the Office of Graduate and Adult Enrollment, you will be notified in writing of the materials necessary to complete your application.